 Working in a Winter Wonderland

-Winter is almost here and the spectre of dark afternoons and evenings coupled with poor weather conditions can cause even the simplest tasks to become dangerous.
+Working during wintery weather conditions can increase the risk of a workplace accident with even the simplest tasks becoming dangerous.
 Strong winds, snow, ice, rain and freezing temperatures call for a fresh approach to health and safety when working in winter.

 Assess the risks